thoughtworks-jumpstart/jumpstart/testing-and-tdd/testing-with-mocks.md

 In that case, you can use [`jest.spyOn`](https://jestjs.io/docs/en/jest-object#jestspyonobject-methodname) to create a spy on the given function.
 After you finish testing, you can also call `mockRestore` to restore the original implementation.

+In the example below, you can put a spy on `play` function in the video and check it's called with you call `playMovie` function.

 Example (in video.js)

 ```javascript